defuse/airgap/README.md

 Notes
 ------

-[1]: Where the process of examination is assumed to maintain system integrety
-     even though the file being examined may be malicious.

-[2]: We should also assume that the Tails CD was in the drive when the adversary
+[1]: We should also assume that the Tails CD was in the drive when the adversary
      had root access, and that that drive is capable of burning DVD+/-RW discs.

-[3]: We've already assumed the adversary can't receive these signals even if
+[2]: We've already assumed the adversary can't receive these signals even if
      AirGap did have these things, but having this requirement makes that assumption much easier to satisfy in practice.

-[4]: Note that this can, and should, be more than one device.
+[3]: Note that this can, and should, be more than one device.
 There should
      always be at least two independent sources of entropy.
 Not only because it prevents one's backdoor from being exploitable (if only one of the two are backdoored), but it reduces the chance of accidental failure.
 A webcam can be used as a secondary randomness source.
 Just pipe the video stream into /dev/random.
+A cautious operator should add entropy manually (dice rolls, coin flips, etc.).